chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 In fact, the POSIX 1003.1c standard states that all threads of a multithreaded application must have the same PID.
 To comply with this standard, Linux makes use of thread groups.
 The identifier shared by the threads is the PID of the thread group leader, that is, the PID of the first lightweight process in the group; it is stored in the tgid field of the process descriptors.
 The getpid() system call returns the value of tgid relative to the current process instead of the value of pid, so all the threads of a multithreaded application share the same identifier.
 Most processes belong to a thread group consisting of a single member; as thread group leaders, they have the tgid field equal to the pid field, thus the getpid() system call works as usual for this kind of process.

-NOTE: If the system is willing to break compatibility with old applications, the administrator may increase the maximum value via /proc/sys/kernel/pid_max.
+**NOTE**: If the system is willing to break compatibility with old applications, the administrator may increase the maximum value via /proc/sys/kernel/pid_max.

 #### 7.1.1.3 进程内核栈